canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 The individual mixins for label variants have been removed.
 All necessary styles are included in main `vf-p-label` mixin, If you use any of the following individual mixins you can remove them from your code: `vf-p-label-new`, `vf-p-label-updated`, `vf-p-label-deprecated`, `vf-p-label-in-progress` and `vf-p-label-validated`.

+Refer to [the label component documentation](/docs/patterns/labels) page for more details and code examples.

 ## Notifications

 The notification child classes have been replaced to support new variants.
 The following class substitutions can be used to support existing functionality: